-Ex-Army Officer, rescue helicopter pilot and mental health ambassador, Kevin Humphreys knows what it’s like to hit rock bottom.
+Ex-Army Officer, rescue helicopter pilot and mental health ambassador, Kevin Humphreys DSC knows what it’s like to hit rock bottom.
 For a long time, Kevin kept his post traumatic stress disorder (PTSD), depression and anxiety buried deep.
 Today, Kevin shares what happens when you hit rock bottom, how he figured it out, and the triggers that made a difference in transforming his life.

-Kevin’s 20 year military career flying Black Hawk and Chinook helicopters for the Australian Army is nothing short of stellar.
+His 20 year military career flying Black Hawk and Chinook helicopters for the Australian Army is nothing short of stellar.
 At just 21, he earned the keys to a Blackhawk helicopter.
 Kevin would go on to complete several operational tours as both a pilot and commander in East Timor, Iraq and Afghanistan plus humanitarian operations in Papua New Guinea.

 Kevin says, “At the time, I didn’t know a single person who had experienced mental illness or suicide.”
 This fueled Kevin’s sense of failure and shame for ‘allowing’ a breakdown to happen, and a belief that he didn’t have the strength to go on.

 A diagnosis of PTSD, depression and anxiety felt unacceptable to Kevin.
 While his return to work took nine months, Kevin kept his breakdown and illness a secret for seven years.

 You’ll often hear Kevin say, “whilst you’ve got a brain and a blood supply you’re susceptible to mental illness, it doesn’t discriminate.
 The question is, will you have the courageous conversations required to turn this around?”.

 When he joined the Army Kevin believed his life purpose was to serve his country through the profession of arms.
 Today, by pulling back the curtains on his own experience, Kevin’s purpose remains to serve but on a bigger scale.